Brain Healthy Meal Suggestions

 Baby kale salad leaves.
 Graphic Stock

-• Kale: Is a leafy green vegetable and is known to be a powerful nutrient that is rich in vitamins K, A, and C, fiber, and antioxidants, and vitamins A, C, and K, as well.
+• Kale: It is a leafy green vegetable and is known to be a powerful nutrient that is rich in vitamins K, A, and C, fiber, antioxidants, and vitamins A, C, and K, as well.
 Great for the heart and immune system, too!

 • Lentils: A contribution to cognitive function and sustained energy.